Warrant of Fitness

 A WoF test checks tyre condition, brake condition, structural condition, lights, glazing, windscreen wipers and washers, doors, seat belts, airbags (if fitted), speedometer, steering and suspension, exhaust, and fuel system.
 A vehicle must meet certain criteria in each category to pass the Warrant of Fitness.
 Many local car repair garages throughout New Zealand are authorised to perform testing and to issue Warrants of Fitness.

-Each vehicle used on public roads must display a Warrant of Fitness sticker in the top right corner of its windscreen (as viewed from inside the vehicle).
+Each vehicle used on public roads must display a Warrant of Fitness sticker on the drivers side edge of the windscreen, or in the case of vehicles not fitted with a windscreen, in a convenient location preferably close to the rear number plate.
 The sticker indicates that the vehicle passed its last WoF inspection, and shows when the next inspection is due.
-The current stickers display on the outside 2 holes punched, one through a number on the side indicating the month due (e.g. a hole through the number 4 indicates the next test is due in April) and one punched though the number on the bottom indicating the year due (e.g. a hole through the numbers 18 indicates the next test is due in 2018).
+The current stickers display on the outside 2 holes punched, one through a number on the side indicating the month due (e.g. a hole through the number 4 indicates the next test is due in April) and one punched through the number on the bottom indicating the year due (e.g. a hole through the numbers 18 indicates the next test is due in 2018).
 On the inside, the sticker shows the full date of when the next inspection is due, the vehicle registration number, and the issuing agent stamp.

 A vehicle with a current WoF can still be inspected by a police officer and ordered unroadworthy.
 If a vehicle lacks a WOF sticker, or its WOF is expired, the driver is liable for a NZ$200 fine.
 If a vehicle is found parked on a public road without a valid WoF sticker, the fine may be also issued by a parking warden.